 2. Copy your private key path and place it into your ssh command.

-3. Open up PowerShell and place the command and connect.
+3. Open up PowerShell and replace the command with your specific access information and connect.
 You will also have to accept the certificate.

 That concludes this tutorial you have successfully created a Linux Virtual Machine in Azure and you were able to connect to the virtual machine using SSH.